nghi-truyen/deeppick/README.md

 ```
 ### Transfer learning:

 - Initializing weights from a pretrained model.
-By default, the process will load weights from all layers of pretrained model and fine-tune weights in all of these layers:
+By default, the process will load weights from all layers of pretrained model and select all layers of new model for fine-tuning:
 ```
 conda activate venv
 python train_model.py --valid=0.2 --data_dir=dataset/train/data --data_list=dataset/train/fname.csv --batch_size=100 --epochs=50 --model_dir=model/pretrained_from_NCEDC
 ```
-- For more options of this process, you can see the function `ind_layers()` in `train_model.py` as well as the summary file of pretrained model in order to chose the index of layers for loading and freezing weights when using transfer learning.
-In this scenario, you need to modify the `TO IMPLEMENT` part in this function and set the action `--tune_transfer_learning` as the command below:
+- For more options of this process, you can see the function `ind_layers()` in `train_model.py` along with the summary file of pretrained model in order to select the index of layers for loading and freezing weights when using transfer learning.
+In this scenario, you can modify the `TO IMPLEMENT` part in this function and set the action `--tune_transfer_learning` as the command below:
 ```
 conda activate venv
 python train_model.py --valid=0.2 --data_dir=dataset/train/data --data_list=dataset/train/fname.csv --batch_size=100 --epochs=50 --model_dir=model/pretrained_from_NCEDC --tune_transfer_learning